 Campus-Wide Waste Diversion

-Our current campus waste diversion efforts (recycling, food composting, cardboard recycling, etc.), combine to an approximately 52% diversion rate.
+Our current campus waste diversion efforts (recycling, food composting, cardboard recycling, etc.), combine to produce an approximately 52% diversion rate.

 FMS has recycling bins all over both campuses and USC Housing recycles in all of its buildings.